1718 M Street NW - #204

-P-USA, registered with the Internal Revenue Service under section 501(c)(4) of the U.S. tax code, is permitted to accept donations of any amount from corporations, labor unions and individual contributors; is not required to disclose the identity of its donors; and produces electioneering communications and issue ads that may mention federal politicians by name but cannot expressly advocate for their election or defeat.
+P-USA, registered with the Internal Revenue Service under section 501(c)(4) of the U.S. tax code, was permitted to accept donations of any amount from corporations, labor unions and individual contributors; was not required to disclose the identity of its donors; and produced electioneering communications and issue ads that could mention federal politicians by name but could not expressly advocate for their election or defeat.

-P-USAA, registered with the IRS under Section 527 of the U.S. tax code, is likewise permitted to raise unlimited amounts of money but is obliged to disclose who its donors are.
-Further, it bankrolls the production of advertisements that do overtly advocate for or against specific federal political candidates.
+P-USAA, registered with the IRS under Section 527 of the U.S. tax code, is a Super Political Action Committee (SuperPAC).
+According to OpenSecrets.org: "Technically known as independent expenditure-only committees, SuperPACs may raise unlimited sums of money from corporations, unions, associations and individuals, then spend unlimited sums to overtly advocate for or against political candidates.
+Unlike traditional PACs, SuperPACs are prohibited from donating money directly to political candidates, and their spending must not be coordinated with that of the candidates they benefit.
+SuperPACs are required to report their donors to the Federal Election Commission."
 During its first two months of operation, P-USAA raised $3.2 million, including $2 million from film producer Jeffrey Katzenberg and another $500,000 each from the Service Employees International Union and Chicago media mogul Fred Eychaner, founder of the Newsweb Corporation.
 Other early donors to P-USAA included Rob McKay, Ellen Malcolm, and Harold Ickes.
 By the end of June 2011, the two Priorities organizations had raised a combined $5 million.

 Both Priorities groups were founded by a pair of ex-White House staffers: Bill Burton, who was President Obama’s first deputy press secretary, and Sean Sweeney, who served as a senior adviser to Obama’s first chief of staff, Rahm Emanuel.
 Theodore Johnston, a lawyer who headed Obama’s Florida fundraising committee during the 2008 presidential campaign, is the executive director of both groups.
 Notwithstanding these strong ties to Obama, White House press secretary Jay Carney contended that neither of the newly formed groups was working in concert with the President.
 “We don't control outside groups,” Carney said in April 2011.
 “These are not people working for the administration.”